tylerebowers/Schwab-API-Python/README.md

 ## Quick setup
 1. Python version 3.11 or higher is recommended.
 2. `pip3 install requests`
+3. Create a new Schwab developer app with callback url "https://127.0.0.1" and wait for approval.
-2. Review keys in modules/universe.py specifically tokens.appKey, tokens.appSecret (and callbackUrl if applicable)
+4. Paste keys in modules/universe.py specifically tokens.appKey, tokens.appSecret.
-3. Start by running from main.py
+5. Start by running from main.py

 ## What can this program do?
  - Authenticate and access the api